sleeping126/alex/contents/user-manual/README.md

 #### Statistics

-On the statistics page a list of learning results is presented.
+On the statistics page a list of learn results is presented.
 It is either possible to generate a bar chart of a selection of final results or an area chart.
-This one not only includes the cumulated values, but displays all values of all iterations of each step of multiple learning processes.
+This one not only includes the cumulated values, but displays all values of all iterations of each step of multiple learn processes.
 Statistics can be generated for the following values:

 * The number of conducted membership queries